jalaltareen/Munich_AirBnB/README.md

 ## Libraries
 I use Python3.
 Here are the libraries I used in my Jupyter Notebook:

-Numpy
+ - Numpy
-Pandas
+ - Pandas
-Sklearn
-Seaborn
+ - Seaborn
-matplotlib.pyplot
+ - matplotlib.pyplot
-Collections
+ - Collections
-Math
+ - Math
-File Descriptions